wyrtensi/Sound-Device-Control-App/README.md

 4. Hotkeys for play/plause, next/pervious song.
 5. Intuitive interface for hotkeys assignment.

-It filters microphones by the name "microphone" to exclude them from the output device list.
-Simply rename your microphones to "microphone" to achieve this.
 ![image](https://github.com/user-attachments/assets/2a08f2ed-6898-49d4-8a4f-29a0213d7091)

 Here is the list of required packages for this program.
 You can install them using CMD: